An ancient tradition that shifts us into the NOW. But first, you have to get through security.

 TSA officer: “Miss, please come with me.”

-This magical plant is finally making waves in the West and giving green tea a run for its money!
-It’s significantly more effective than green tea due to its high concentration of chlorogenic acid, Caffeoyl derivatives, and saponins which have anti-cancer, anti-inflammatory, lipid-lowering, and anti-diabetic properties.
+As a result, this magical plant is finally making waves in the West!
+Yerba Maté is giving green tea a run for it’s money.
+As a matter of fact, Yerba is significantly more effective than green tea due to its high concentration of chlorogenic acid, Caffeoyl derivatives, and saponins.
+All of which have anti-cancer, anti-inflammatory, lipid-lowering, and anti-diabetic properties.

 Lastly, if all the above is too much to digest, then just know this.